 Q: What’s in this for the suppliers?

-A: It’s not about squeezing suppliers, or constantly changing suppliers to try to get a the best deal.
-It’s about establishing long-term relationships with great suppliers who want the added volume and the direct access to a large group of high-quality brewers that the alliance can give them.
+A: It’s not about squeezing suppliers, or constantly changing suppliers to try to get the best deal.
+It’s about establishing long-term relationships with great suppliers who want the added volume and the direct access to the large group of reputable brewers that the alliance gives them.

 Q: Am I liable for the the debts of the Independent Brewers Alliance, or the liabilities/debts of other member brewers?